Remote Working: How To Set Up Mobile Workers For Success

 Mobile devices, of course, add yet another layer of complexity to security concerns.
 In fact, a recent LinkedIn study revealed that 35% of security pros don’t even know if mobile malware is present on their network.
-We asked Nick for some of his best practices for supporting mobile data security for remote staff and virtual teams.
+We asked Nick for some of his best practices for supporting mobile data security for mobile workers and on-the-go teams.

-Nick’s top 5 IT tips for remote and virtual teams:
+Nick’s top 5 IT tips for virtual teams and mobile workers: